 In this example, the most you’d want to pay for the home to still make a profit after renovations would be $152,000.

-It’s important to note when using the 70% rule that the ‘leftover’ 30% in the equation will not be all profit for the investor.
-Much of that 30% will go toward additional renovation costs and fees associated with buying and selling the property.
+When using the 70% rule, it’s important to note that the “leftover” 30% in the equation will not be all profit for the investor.
+Much of that 30% will go toward additional renovation costs and fees for buying and selling the property.

 The Bottom Line

-ARV can be a useful tool to house flippers and homeowners looking to increase the value of their property before selling.
+ARV can be a helpful tool for house flippers and homeowners looking to increase the value of their property and ensure a healthy return on investment when it’s time to sell.
 Since it’s an estimated value, it does carry risks – but may prove useful all the same if you’re looking to get the most bang for your buck on a fix and flip.